September 15, 2019

 Watercolor studies of famous oil paintings

 Lately, I decided to make watercolor studies inspired by oil paintings of famous master artists.
 The purpose was to interpret these paintings through watercolor and study the artists’ art styles (drawing, composition, colors, values, strokes, virtuosity etc.).
+This idea came after writing the Ode to daily art practice (or 9 reasons why daily art practice is important).

 Below I share 3 of my studies and the reason behind selecting each oil painting.
 By the way, I use a Stillman and Birn sketchbook (Zeta Series) and the St Petersburg White Nights Watercolours (36 pan set).